Intensive Zoom Retreats With

-Dhamma Sukha is pleased to announce that Bhante Vimalaramsi will conduct Full Intensive Retreats using Zoom instead of having students having to attend in person.
+Dhamma Sukha is pleased to announce that David Johnson will conduct Full Intensive Retreats using Zoom instead of having students having to attend in person.
+Teri Pohl, who helps train new guides, will be assisting in January.

-This is a little different from our normal online retreat which can be a casual retreat in which you do minimal sittings and fill out interview sheets instead of doing interviews in person.
+This is a little different from our normal online retreat which can be very casual.
+This retreat you will do interviews in person and be expected to be there every day..
 Following are the requirements and expectations of participants.
-16 people per retreat.
+15 people per retreat.

-Interviews - Interviews will be at 2:00PM Central Time to 4PM - You will be given an approximate time to attend and you should sign on 15min before and standby in the "waiting room."
-If you can't attend interviews at this time every day for 10 days we ask you do a regular online metta retreat with no interviews.
+Interviews - Interviews will be at 1:00PM Central Time to 3PM - You will be given a time to attend and you should sign on 5min before and standby in the "waiting room."
+If you can't attend interviews at this time every day for 10 days we ask you consider a regular online metta retreat instead, and not do this zoom retreat.
 Please don't sign up unless you can do interviews no later then 9PM your time.

-We expect retreaters to be from North America due to time zones.
-You must not sign up if your interview will be at too early or late a time for your sleep and sitting personal schedule.
+We expect retreaters to be from North America & European time zones only.
+You must not sign up if your interview will be at a too early or too late a time for you to get enough sleep!

 You will be expected to put this time aside just for the retreat.
 No family or friend interactions.
 No TV or internet surfing.
-Only meditation and talks and some reading.
+Only meditation and videos and some reading.

-You will be expected to get in at least 6 hrs of sittings per day.
+You will be expected to get in at least 6 hrs total in sittings per day.
 You should walk 20min between each sitting

 Friday Day 1